mattvenn/basic-ecp5-pcb/README.md

 * fix vias under bga by moving to 0.25mm drill 0.45mm annular ring
 * add more ground vias under BGA

+## Errata

+* Add missing qspi to the Pi to be able too program bit stream faster.

 ## RPi connection info

 See [test/mv_ecp.lpf](test/mv_ecp.lpf) for FPGA pinning.
 The following are the physical pins on the raspberry pi: